LlamaIndex

 Create metric collection

-Create a metric collection on Confident AI with the metrics you wish to use to evaluate your LlamaIndex agent.
+Create a metric collection on Confident AI with the metrics you wish to use to evaluate your LlamaIndex application.

 Create metric collection